 This interest arose from the recent research works exposing the therapeutic potentials of the cannabinoid.

-Just like every other member of the cannabinoid family, CBG interacts with the endocannabinoid receptors (both CB1 and CB2) to stimulate their response.
-It is pertinent to note that these receptors play an active role in regulating cognitive activities like appetite, pain response, mood, and internal balance.
+Just like every other member of the cannabinoid family, CBG interacts with different receptors in the endocannabinoid system we all have.
+It is important to note that these receptors play an active role in regulating activities like appetite, pain response, mood, and even maintaining our internal balance.

 Information from recent findings shows how CBG has a strong affinity for CB2 receptors.
 The CB2 receptors are expressed in the immune system, where they play regulatory roles in how our immune system responds to diseases.